Naoki95957/RLHostBot/README.md

 - [x] Reconfigured rcon whitelist
 - [x] RLHBotCompanion.dll
 - [x] moddedRP.dll
-- [x] It's advisable to intsall netcode
+- [x] It's advisable to intsall netcode due to some maps needing it

 You should be able to run `python main.py` or `python bot.py` for now.
 I plan on having a terminal like back door but until then, you can run in debug mode